tmpfs/async-validate/README.md

 You may wish to sanitize user input instead of testing for whitespace, see [transform](#transform) for an example that would allow you to strip whitespace.

 ### Validation

+This section describes using the processing options available when calling [validate](#validate).

+#### Bail

+To callback early on the first value that generates a validation error and only report a single error use the `bail` option.
+This is useful when a user interface only needs to show the first error condition or if continuing processing would add unnecessary overhead.

+Remember that a rule can generate multiple validation errors so if you need more fine grained control you can use the `single` and `first` options.

 #### Variables